koksal/tps/pcsf/README.md

  times to generate a family of forests, summarize the family of forests to produce a single input network for TPS, and run TPS.

+## Running on bootstrapped data
+The full PCSF-TPS pipeline can be run on bootstrapped peptide-level data by subsampling the three types of peptide scores and regenerating protein prizes.
+The script `bootstrap_wrapper.sh` initiates the entire run, running PCSF and TPS on multiple times on different subsampled datasets.
+To run the pipeline:

+1. Edit the variables in the script `bootstrap_wrapper.sh` to set the PCSF input data, TPS input data, and parameters such as the number of random runs to execute, the fraction of peptide scores to retain, and the number of Steiner forests to generate in each run.
+2. Run `bootstrap_wrapper.sh`, which will generate the subsampled peptide-level files and submit `submit_bootstrap.sub` to the HTCondor queueing system.
+The rest of the pipeline will run automatically.
+3. `submit_bootstrap.sub` launches the desired number of jobs, each of which will run `run_bootstrap_pipeline.sh` with a different set of subsampled files.
+Each job's HTCondor `Process` variable is used to track which version of the subsampled files to use as input.
+4. `run_bootstrap_pipeline.sh` will generate prizes for PCSF, run PCSF multiple times to generate a family of forests, summarize the family of forests to produce a single input network for TPS, and run TPS.

+Note that the subsampling script `subsample_peptides.py` expects the `firstfile`, `prevfile`, and `tsfile` inputs to all begin with a single header row, as in the example input files in the `data/timeseries` subdirectory.

 ## Usage messages
 ```
 usage: generate_prizes.py [-h] --firstfile FIRSTFILE --prevfile PREVFILE